redhat-appdev-practice/website/src/tracks/devops/tekton-pipelines.md

 # Extra Credit

-Tekton Pipelines have many more features we do not have time to cover in this lab.
-One of which is the use of `finally` to create task that always run.
-For extra credit add a cleanup task to remove our helm deployment upon completions of the pipeline.
+Tekton Pipelines have many more features we do not have time to cover.
+One more useful feature to know are tasking using the [finally](https://tekton.dev/docs/pipelines/pipelines/#adding-finally-to-the-pipeline) subsection.
+For extra credit add a cleanup task to remove our helm deployment upon completion of the pipeline.

 # Wrap Up